raedrizk/ansible-security-workshop/README.md

 Commit and push your playbook to github.

-## Step 3 - Enabling SSL on MariaD: running the playbook
+## Step 3 - Enabling SSL on MariaDB: running the playbook

 Back in Automation Controller, click **Projects** and click on the ![refesh](images/refresh.png) icon next to your `Security Workshop Project`.
 Wait until the project refresh finishes, then select **Templates** and click on the ![Add](images/add.png) icon, and select `Add Job Template`.
 Use the following values for your new Template: